Boeing launches largest MAX variant; lessors & airlines sign up

 Boeing announced the launch of the 737 MAX 10, the largest of the four-aircraft MAX range, on the opening day of the Paris Air Show Monday.
 The manufacturer said it has more than 240 orders and commitments from 10 customers for the narrowbody and began with a string of signings at the show.

-Among those that signed agreements for the MAX 10 Monday were lessors BOC Aviation, GE Capital Aviation Services (GECAS), CDB Aviation and Tibet Financial Leasing, as well as European operator TUI Group and Indian low-cost carrier SpiceJet.
+Among those that signed agreements for the MAX 10 Monday were lessors BOC Aviation, GE Capital Aviation Services (GECAS), CDB Aviation and Tibet Financial Leasing, as well as European operator TUI Group, and Indian and Indonesian low-cost carriers SpiceJet and Lion Air Group.

-“Our customers told us to build it bigger … and that’s exactly what we’re bringing to the market,” Boeing Commercial Aircraft president and CEO Kevin McAllister said.
+“Our customers told us to build it bigger … and that’s exactly what we’re bringing to the market,” Boeing Commercial Airplanes president and CEO Kevin McAllister said.

 He said that the company already had more than 240 orders and commitments from 10 customers for the new type, with these planned to be announced throughout the show.